-- Professionalism attendance, punctuality, preparation of plans and resources; teaching skills including poor communication processes; behaviour management; ability to accept and/or act upon advice and instruction; appropriate verbal or physical interactions with children or young people, families and staff; teamwork and all other aspects of professional standards and professional ethics. - Personal attributes initiative, reflective practice, empathy, warmth, enthusiasm, commitment, and - Subject and teaching requirements and standards as documented in subject requirements and assessments for the relevant program and level of course.
+- Professionalism attendance, punctuality, preparation of plans and resources; teaching skills including poor communication processes; behaviour management; ability to accept and/or act upon advice and instruction; appropriate verbal or physical interactions with children or young people, families, and staff; teamwork and all other aspects of professional standards and professional ethics. - Personal attributes initiative, reflective practice, empathy, warmth, enthusiasm, commitment, and - Subject and teaching requirements and standards as documented in subject requirements and assessments for the relevant program and level of course.

 The Mentor Teacher, university advisor, or school professional experience coordinator can identify a pre-service teacher as 'causing concern'.
 Early identification of any concerns ensures that the Preservice Teacher receives appropriate support.

 It is essential that mentor teachers identify concerns on the written feedback they provide.
-Should a number of concerns be identified and/or the preservice teacher does not respond to feedback the Pre-service Teacher must be identified as "Requiring
+Should several concerns be identified and/or the preservice teacher does not respond to feedback the Pre-service Teacher must be identified as "Requiring Additional Support" and the procedures must be followed.